 The Virginia Food Systems Leadership Institute (VFSLI) fosters rising leaders in the area of sustainable food systems by combining content knowledge in food systems, competency development in leadership, and direct experience helping re-localize Virginia’s food systems.
-VFSLI is for graduate students, advanced undergraduate students, and food system practitioners seeking professional development opportunities.
-Offering a potent mix of theoretical training, practical skills, and hands-on experience, VFSLI will facilitate your career advancement in both new and established sectors of our local and regional food systems in Virginia and beyond.
+VFSLI is for graduate students, advanced undergraduate students, food system practitioners and others seeking professional development opportunities.
+Offering a potent mix of theoretical training, practical skills, and hands-on experience, VFSLI will facilitate your career advancement in both new and established sectors of our local and regional food systems in Virginia and sustainable food systems everywhere.

 support local and sustainable food systems development

 build your food systems knowledge, skills, network, and research portfolio

 launch your career

 VFSLI’s interdisciplinary program integrates experienced faculty from four Virginia public universities: George Mason, James Madison, University of Virginia, and Virginia Tech.
 VFSLI is a hallmark project of the Virginia Sustainable Food Coalition (VSFC), whose mission is to harness the intellectual, human, and economic capital of colleges and universities to foster Virginia’s emerging local food economy.